ageorge95/pitchFORK-chia-forks-ports-check/README.md

 5. See the scanned data and possible conflicts on your screen and in "runtime_log.log"

 # Support
 Found this project useful?
-Send your love in any form you can 🙂.
+Send your ❤ in any form you can 🙂.
 Please contact me if you donated and want to be added to the contributors list !

 - apple APPLE --- apple1tdscevmlwa03rt464mr03tf6qs6y2xm3ay4z9lzn9pshad6jkp2s4crqd9
 - beet XBT --- xbt1kqflshzfhmushajg5hmsrus8rnf2qvh2cstl8wq7tlq2nrdk20msgc4c2g